 “Mom would have helped,” she said.
 “She would have supported me and guided me toward solutions.
 She would have prodded me into admitting that I needed help.”

-By her mid-30s, McMullan was clean, sober and welcoming her children back home, she said.
-McMullan then learned her mother’s slaying may be the work of a serial killer and she poured her energy into helping solve the case.
+By her mid-30s, McMullen was clean, sober and welcoming her children back home, she said.
+McMullen then learned her mother’s slaying may be the work of a serial killer and she poured her energy into helping solve the case.

 “I am not that lost teenager anymore.
 Today I am in the room with the pathetic excuse of a man who will now finally be held accountable,” she said.
 “If I had my way he would be shivering, blindfolded, naked and exposed every moment from now on.”

 ‘He had no idea how much Katie and Brian were loved’

 In Feb.
 1978, Brian and Katie Maggiore were shot dead while walking their dog.
 After Brian Maggiore was shot, his wife ran away and yelled for help, but DeAngelo caught up with her and shot her in the head, prosecutors said.